 We have been successfully executing on our strategy to address the demand for more affordable homes by acquiring and developing communities and designing homes that can be delivered at a lower cost.
-We are achieving our goal by simplifying our product and construction processes, switching to an all spec home sales program for our entry-level communities, which allow buyers to move in quicker, and by enhancing and making the entire home buying experience faster, easier and less costly for our customers.
-We are confident in our strategy and continue to demonstrate our commitment to first-time and first move-up buyers through our land acquisitions, our streamlined option packages and upgrade offerings for our first move-up product, and our focus on delivering affordable homes through simplification of the design, development and construction processes.
+We are achieving our goal by simplifying our product and construction processes, pivoting to an all spec home sales program for our entry-level communities, which allow buyers to move in quicker, and by enhancing and making the entire home buying experience faster, easier and less costly for our customers.
+We are confident in our strategy and continue to demonstrate our commitment to first-time and first move-up buyers through our land acquisitions, streamlined option packages and upgrade offerings for our first move-up product, and our focus on delivering affordable homes.
+Our entire portfolio of active communities is targeted to first-time and first move-up buyers who collectively represented all of our orders and closings in 2023.
 We also remain committed to our key financial goals such as higher home closing revenue, strong home closing gross margin, controlling selling, and general and administrative costs, and maintaining sufficient liquidity.
 Our products and simplification strategy have enabled us to deliver on these goals and we believe will continue to provide improved profitability while also preserving liquidity.
 Our near-term objectives in today's uncertain environment are expanding our market share and maintaining liquidity.
-Nearly our entire portfolio of active communities are targeted to first-time and first move-up buyers and who collectively represented approximately 99% of our orders and 98% of our closings in 2022.
+In 2023, we were upgraded to an investment grade rating by both Standard and Poor's Financial Services and Fitch Ratings in recognition of our disciplined approach to balance sheet management, while actively pursuing growth and shareholder return.